Maikkeyy/OCP-certification/Chapter 7 - Beyond Classes/Chapter 7 - Beyond Classes.md

+# Chapter 7 - Beyond Classes
-# **Interface**
+## **Interface**

-An **Interface in Java** programming language is defined as an abstract type used to specify the behavior of a class.
+An Interface in Java programming language is defined as an abstract type used to specify the behavior of a class.
 An interface in Java is a blueprint of a behavior.
 A Java interface contains static constants and abstract methods.
 It is used to achieve abstraction and multiple inheritances in Java using Interface.

 ```java
 public abstract interface CanBurrow {